Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 #### Dependency updates

-We use Dependabot to monitor updates for dependencies.
+We use [Dependabot](https://dependabot.com/) and [WhiteSource Bolt](https://www.whitesourcesoftware.com/free-developer-tools/bolt/) to monitor updates for dependencies.

 [It creates pull request in a mirror repository](https://github.com/alt-how/altinn-studio/pulls)